What is a Seizure?

 If your child has had a febrile convulsion, some parents may try controlling the fever using acetaminophen and sponging.
 However, these approaches do not prevent future febrile seizures, but only make the child more comfortable.
 If a bacterial infection is present, your doctor will probably prescribe an antibiotic.
 If a serious infection such as meningitis is responsible for the seizure, your child will have to be hospitalized for further treatment.
 Also, when seizures are caused by abnormal amounts of sugar, sodium, or calcium in the blood, hospitalization may be required so that the cause can be found and the imbalances corrected.

 If epilepsy is diagnosed, your child usually will be placed on an anticonvulsant medication.
 When the proper dosage is maintained, the seizures can almost always be completely controlled.
 Your child may need to have her blood checked periodically after starting some medications to make certain there is an adequate amount present.
 She also may need periodic EEGs.
 Medication usually is continued until there have been no seizures for a year or two.

 As frightening as seizures can be, it's encouraging to know that the likelihood that your child will have another one drops greatly as she gets older.
-(Only 1 in 100 adults ever has a seizure.)
+(About 1 in 100 adults 18 and older have active epilepsy).
 Unfortunately, a great deal of misunderstanding and confusion about seizures still exists, so it is important that your child's friends and teachers become educated about her condition.